-Fall greenery is the perfect natural element to use in festive autumn decorations and floral arrangements.
-It’s both bold in color and rustic in texture and gives a calming look to any decor project.
+Fall greenery is perfect to use when decorating with natural elements.
+It’s both bold in color and rustic in texture and gives a calming look to any home decor project.

 In the fall, the garden starts to look pretty shabby.
 There are still a few fall blooming flowers but most of the color is gone.
 That makes it a perfect time for indoor plant projects.